foam-framework/foam/tutorial/1-concepts.md

 - **Actions**: Guarded methods for GUIs, whose buttons can be hidden or disabled based on custom conditions.
 - **Listeners**: Pre-bound event listeners.
 These are essentially methods with `this` pre-bound.
     - Listeners can declare they want to be batched.
 If so, events will be held until the next animation frame (`isAnimated: true`) or until a set time has elapsed (`isMerged: 100` for 100 milliseconds).
 Your code is only called once, and the event delivered to it is the latest one.
-- **Templates**: Methods that return HTML strings.
+- **Templates**: Written in FOAM's template syntax, then compiled at load time into methods that return HTML strings.
-    - Generally not handwritten Javascript, rather created by FOAM's template compiler.

 Here's a simple model: